44437/spring-kafka/README.md

 - Watch out for importing json serializer
 - TDD has died
 - Synchronous producing has been used here
-- You may be required to divorce/combine consumer groups (for conduktor and spring)
+- You may be required to divorce/combine consumer groups (for conduktor and spring) `UI tools don't consume messages: The default variable of auto.offset.reset is 'latest'.
+When the app runs from scratch and CONSUMER GROUP doesn't know its offset, the offset will be determined as the offset of the latest message`
 ---

 <h3>Bugs:</h3>